DIY vs PAID – 17 Garden Tool Organizer Solutions (for Inside or Outside of Your Shed)

 HAVE YOU LOOKED AT the mess inside your garden shed lately?

-Do you have tools scattered as far as the eye can see?
+Do you have tools and accessories scattered as far as the eye can see?

 Do you find yourself buying new tools simply because you can't find the ones you already have?

 There is nothing worse than having a garden shed full of tools you can't find.
 Not only is this very frustrating, in the end, many of your tools end up getting damaged or permanently lost in the mess.

 A much better solution is to buy or build some form of garden tool storage.
 The big question is whether you might be better off building something yourself or buying a storage system that is literally ready to put together and use.

 Here we take a look at a number of options and then let you know whether the DIY or the Paid version is the better choice in our opinion.

 Large Yard Tools - Inside the Shed